maquinolopez/PyPlum/README.md

 - **reservoir_eff:** Assumes a constant reservoir effect in all radiocarbon dates and it calculates it as a parameter of the model.

-For a detailed explanation of each setting, refer to the documentation.

 ## rplum, R's Official Version